offbyfour/Toroid_Coil_Winder/Hardware /README.md

 #### Features
 - Soft-Start
-- Constant Voltage: AC and DC Operation.
-AC frequency will be limited to a max of 150Hz
+- Constant Voltage
-- Constant Current: AC and DC Operation.
-AC frequency will be limited to a max of 150Hz
+- Constant Current
   - Average current mode
   - Peak current mode
-- Constant Resistance: AC and DC Operation.
-AC frequency will be limited to a max of 150Hz
+- Constant Resistance
-- Constant Power: AC and DC Operation.
-AC frequency will be limited to a max of 150Hz
+- Constant Power
 - Second Stage Passthrough: Operation mode which eliminates EMI and switching losses, and maximizes efficiency (up to 99.9%) through the second stage converter.
 Passthrough operation passes the input directly to the output when the input voltage is within the output voltage range of the first stage.

 ### Output Interfaces